EDR, MDR, XDR: Demystifying the Alphabet Soup of Cyber Security

 Feeling lost in the alphabet soup of cyber security acronyms?
 We're here to help.
 Below, we dive into three common terms: EDR, MDR, and XDR.
 Deciphering their differences will equip you with the knowledge of which solutions might be of great benefit to you when creating a strong cyber defence for your organisation.

-EDR: Your Endpoint Guardian
+EDR: Your endpoint guardian

 Imagine EDR as your personal bodyguard for your laptop, phone, and other devices.
 It constantly monitors their activity, looking for suspicious behaviour like malware or unauthorised access attempts.
 If something fishy pops up, EDR raises the alarm, allowing you to take action before things get out of hand.